Menu

 Where can I see the current partner list?

-The Partners page is the public place to review the named organizations, open slots, host roles, and recipient structure tied to the featured event.
+The Partners page is the place to review the named organizations, open slots, host roles, and recipient structure tied to the featured event.
 It is the clearest view of who is currently named and what is still intentionally left open: /campaigns/lift4love/partners.

 Why are some partner slots still open?